Listen to this story

 We have to push through this mentally, keeping our focus on what we can do with resolute purpose against nearly impossible odds.
 We have to be honest with ourselves, respectful of others and lead by example in all our actions.

-Everybody can enter this space with relatively little sacrifice, as almost 200,000 people in Finland have done by engaging with Sitra’s Lifestyle Test and 100 smart ways framework.
+Everybody can enter this space with a relatively little sacrifice, as hundreds of thousands of people in Finland have done by engaging with Sitra’s Lifestyle Test and 100 smart ways framework.
 We must build resilient and prosperous Carbon-Neutral Circular Economies while also implementing the United Nations Sustainable Development Goals.

 Being honest about climate change might be uncomfortable in the beginning, but the truth is, after all, one of the most precious things this world has to offer.
 On the path of Climate Action, taken together in community, one finds heartful and caring people which is the perfect antidote to climate anxiety and depression.